batuhanzorbeyzengin/AI-Powered-Load-Balancer/README.md

    - Copy `.env.example` to `.env`
    - Update the variables in `.env` with your specific configuration

+5. Install Docker and Docker Compose for the test environment (optional):
+   - Follow the official Docker installation guide for your operating system

 ## Configuration

 Modify `config/config.js` to adjust various system parameters: